 Care home fees

-The cost of residential care can vary considerably by location and depends on whether you also require nursing care, which your care needs assessment will determine.
-If you do require nursing care
+The cost of residential care can vary considerably by location and depends on whether you also require nursing or dementia care.

 *Laing & Buisson Care of Older People UK Market Report 2014/15.